How To & Education | Real Estate Tools

 This isn't digital marketing.
 There are no pixels or conversion tracking code to install in your postcards.
 But there are still plenty of ways to calculate ROI from direct mail.

 Use a conversion tracking phone number.
 Create a separate phone number that you put on your direct mail, so you can track who is contacting you from your mailers.
 If you have multiple variations of your mailer (for different segments or to test your messaging), then create different phone numbers.
-You can set up vanity phone numbers and call forwarding with a service like NumberBarn, and then track the amount of monthly calls to that number.
+You can set up vanity phone numbers and call forwarding with a service like NumberBarn, and then track the number of monthly calls to that number.

 Ask leads how they found out about you.
 If setting up new phone numbers feels unnecessarily complicated for where you're at with direct mail, no worries.
 You can simply ask leads how they found out about you.
 This won't make it easy to test the messaging on your mailers, but you can test segments.
 When someone tells you that they found you from your postcard, then check to see what PropertyRadar list they're on.
 Soon, you'll know which list segments perform the best for you.